farnazashrafi/portfolio_project/README_domenico.md

 ## Data preparation
 1) Data description

-     A further description of the data is available in [https://github.com/farnazashrafi/portfolio_project/blob/main/README_new.md].
+     A further description of the data is available in: https://github.com/farnazashrafi/portfolio_project/blob/main/README_new.md

 2)  Data download